revoltphp/revoltphp.github.io/fundamentals.md

 ### Pausing, Resuming and Canceling Callbacks

-All event callbacks, regardless of type, can be temporarily disabled and enabled in addition to being cleared via `EventLoop::cancel()`.
+All event callbacks, regardless of type, can be temporarily disabled and enabled in addition to being cancelled via `EventLoop::cancel()`.
 This allows for advanced capabilities such as disabling the acceptance of new socket clients in server applications when simultaneity limits are reached.
 In general, the performance characteristics of event callback reuse via `enable()`/`disable()` are favorable by comparison to repeatedly canceling and re-registering callbacks.